eltociear/powerapps-docs.de-de/powerapps-docs/maker/canvas-apps/functions/function-char.md

 ## <a name="description"></a>Beschreibung

-Die **Char** Funktion übersetzt eine Zahl in eine Zeichenfolge durch das entsprechende ASCII-Zeichen.
+Die **char** -Funktion übersetzt eine Zahl in eine Zeichenfolge mit dem entsprechenden ASCII-Zeichen.

 ## <a name="syntax"></a>Syntax